Open-Tech-Foundation/rollup-plugin-clean/README.md

 #### **clean**

-A function to delete files and folders in start or end build hooks.
+A function to delete files and folders in rollup build hooks(start or end).

 ```ts
 clean(target: string | string[] | { start: target, end: target },